dtkaplan/CompactInference/docs/040-Modeling-Variation.md

 The point of statistics is to understand how things vary.
 For instance, human height varies from one person to another.
 Some of that variation is associated with the sex  of the person: women *tend to be* slightly shorter than men.
 Some of the variation in  height relates to genes and genetic variation, some to differing nutrition and general health, etc.

 Statistical models attempt to use the variation in explanatory variables -- sex, genetic traits -- to account for the variation in a response variable.
 To offer a contemporary example, some automobiles are involved in fatal accidents and some (the vast majority, thankfully!) are not.
 It varies.
 What's behind the variation?
 It could be the weather conditions at  the time.
-It also be human driver fatique, inebriation, incompetence, distraction, etc. It could also be characteristics of the vehicle itself: size, weight, maneuvrability, breaking power, physical wear, automatic breaking, etc. And a lot of the variation is a matter of chance: for instance, the arrival of another car at an intersection at a particular instant.
+It also be human driver fatique, inebriation, incompetence, distraction, etc. It could also be characteristics of the vehicle itself: size, weight, maneuverability, breaking power, physical wear, automatic breaking, etc. And a lot of the variation is a matter of chance: for instance, the arrival of another car at an intersection at a particular instant.

 ## Statistical models